New Mexico October 09, 2017

 This County In New Mexico Was One Of The Most Dangerous Places In The Nation In The 1870s

 Back in the late 1870s, Colfax County was a dangerous place.
-It was home to bawdy mining camps, range wars, Indian conflicts, and deadly gunplay.
+It was home to bawdy mining camps, range wars, tribal conflicts, and deadly gunplay.
 Below, take a peek at what was going on in Colfax County in the 1870s.

 Cimarron, especially, would have made it on the "most dangerous towns" list.